 What is MSDS?

 MSDS, Material Safety Data Sheets, is a technical document that provides detailed information about hazardous ingredients involved in products.
-It is one of the necessary documents for your import of DG cargo.
+It is one of the necessary documents for your export or import of DG cargo.
 MSDS indicates how to store, ship, and respond effectively when an emergency happens, all of which are essential for shipping safety on the way.

 At the very beginning, MSDS aims at chemical products like sulfuric acid, but later it is also required by other finished products and chemical mixtures like cosmetics.
 This is why GHS adjusted standards and renamed it to be SDS.
 It covers a wider range after deleting “M” in MSDS.
 Thus, simply put, MSDS and SDS are actually the same documents.

 As buyers, you also need to know:

 - The UK and all EU members only accept SDS.

 - China and most developed countries like the US, Australia, and Canada accept both documents.